CoP Summer Revival 2023

 We have fast fiber Wi-Fi in the house, but the connection is limited the further from the house you get.

 Yes, please!
 If you give us a copy of your best ones and let us use them for our channels, we will always credit you and will forever be grateful!
 You are free to use your photos for any non-commercial purpose.
 If you want to sell your photo of yourself or someone else hanging for commercial gain, you will need that person’s and our (Smertekirken) approval.
 If somebody does not want their picture taken/shared/tagged—no problem, just let us know.

-We will be making vegetarian (ovo-lacto) breakfast, and vegan friendly lunch and dinner, quite possibly including our own home grown and locally foraged ingredients.
-We serve breakfast from 9am, lunch at 1pm, and dinner at 7pm.
+We will be making vegetarian (ovo-lacto) breakfast, and vegan friendly main meal and supper, quite possibly including our own home grown and locally foraged ingredients.
+We serve breakfast from 9am, the main meal at 1pm, and supper at 7pm.
 There will be water, coffee, tea, and some snacks on hand as well.

 If you bring your own food, beer, etc., be aware that there will not be space available in our refrigerator (because cooking for so many people dominate all available refrigerator space).
 If your food needs to be kept cold, please bring a cooler.
 The rock basement under the house is cool and has successfully been used to store food and beverages in the past, but we would not recommend storing meat there all week.